-The Blueberry Hill Trails are located in the Town of Elizabethtown and were built for hiking, snowshoeing, mountain biking, horseback riding, skiing and snowmobiling.
-Along this trail network you will find a lean-to with outstanding views of the Giant Mountain Wilderness.
+The Blueberry Hill Trails are located in the Town of Elizabethtown and were built for hiking, snowshoeing, mountain biking, horseback riding, and cross country skiing.
 There are several other viewing areas within the trail system that are quite rewarding.
 Sugarhouse and a small cabin are also found on the property.

-The trail network is part of a local initiative to give the community and visitors a place for recreation.
+There are 30 different trails of different abilities and lengths.
+Many trails are link up trails, joining other longer trails.
+See PDF map for more details on lengths and names.
+This trail system is perfect for all ages, makes and models of hikers.The trail network is part of a local initiative to give the community and visitors a place for recreation.
 The land was donated to Elizabethtown by the Holst Family back in 1980’s.
 Many of the trails developed seem to get very light used making the narrower trails seem more like herd-paths, but are indeed marked.
 The terrain is a mix of hilly and flat routes with some following old woods roads leading through passes between adjoining small mounds.

-The forests is mostly hardwoods, making the leaf cover on the trails, in the spring and fall a bit more difficult for locating narrow trail locations.
+The forests is mostly hardwoods, making the leaf cover on the trails in the spring and fall a bit more difficult for locating narrow trail locations.
 Each trail intersection is marked with a trail sign solving much of the confusion that might be had.
 But it is highly recommended that a trail map be carried along.